The first thing you need to know is that it is very common for an iPhone, iPad, or iPod Touch not to charge properly.

 To clean the port get yourself a brand new toothbrush and gently brush out the dirt.
 The nylon bristles are anti-static and should avoid any issues with static damaging your iPhone.

-The software on your device (iOS operating system)
+4. Check the software on your device (iOS or iPadOS)

 If your iPhone still won’t charge after checking all of the physical elements of your iPhone and cable then it may be a software issue.
 A complete crash may result in your iPhone screen looking completely blank – just like it does when your iPhone has run out of juice.
 Also when you try and charge a crashed iPhone it will be completely unresponsive – so when you plug it in nothing appears on the screen.
 And because the software manages the charging process then it won’t charge because the software has crashed.